 Cost Effective: There is no monthly cost for WooCommerce and no large upfront licensing fees.
 Costs are contained in initial development, premium extensions and ongoing support primarily around major version upgrades.

 Flexible: From the front-end user experience, to the design, and to back-end administrative tools, you will have complete and utter control of the look and feel of the online store.
 Few other tools give you the power to customize it like WooCommerce does, and those that do are generally not as easy to customize or maintain those customizations.

 Standardized: Because WooCommerce uses the WordPress theming engine, plugin architecture, and hook-driven event model, it doesn’t require you to learn a new templating language, extension format, or event model to add or tweak functionality.

 Modest Hosting Requirements: Magento is frequently compared to WooCommerce as a “free” PHP based e-commerce system, but generally requires dedicated hosting to achieve decent performance – which is another hosting bill and another server to maintain.
 Having a separate “store’ removes the ability to integrate content and commerce.

 If you’re looking for a knowledgeable and reliable e-commerce technology partner, LuminFire can help.
-If you have an existing FileMaker application with product, order, or inventory information you want to expose to thousands of customers via WooCommerce, we’ve invested over 6,000 hours in building the right tools to make that possible.
-Contact us to see if we’re a good fit for your project.
+If you have an existing FileMaker application with product, order, or inventory information you want to expose to thousands of customers via WooCommerce, we’ve invested over 6,000 hours in building the right tools like to make that possible.